Staunchglobal/SPL-Techincal-Assessment/README.md

 You are required to use Object Oriented Approach to design a Learning Management System for students and professors.

-You have to implement Learning Management System (LMS) for LUMS.
 A user of LMS has three data members: firstName, lastName, password and userName. (may be other data members also).
 A user can sign in/sign out to LMS system.
 A user of LMS can be a